 I thought, “Thank God I was able to advocate for myself because otherwise…” What if I wasn’t a person who had the research skills that I have, or if I wasn’t able to communicate about it?
 I felt pretty lucky.
 I felt like I dodged a bullet.

 I keep thinking now to being told in January or February last year that I’d have a year, give or take, if I didn’t get treatment.
 That aggressiveness also explains how I got so sick so fast and why I felt the way I did.
 I think of that, and I’m like, “I’m still here now, and I might not be if I hadn’t advocated so much for myself.”

 I think the medical system was also slowed down during COVID, when I was sick, so there was also that.
-It took six months from when I got really sick in July-ish to when I got diagnosed.
+It took 6 months from when I got really sick in July-ish to when I got diagnosed.

 I just think that if I hadn’t done that, I might not be here — if I hadn’t advocated and if I had gotten chemotherapy.
-I just really had this strong feeling that that was not going to be beneficial.
+I just really had this strong feeling that was not going to be beneficial.

 Ibrutinib and Acalabrutinib